ibm-cloud-docs/openwhisk/prep.md

 You can use this method to extend the functionality of {{site.data.keyword.openwhisk_short}} actions by using other Python packages.
 {: tip}

-### Packaging Python code with a Docker virtual environment in a .zip archive
+### Packaging Python code with a Docker virtual environment in an archive
 {: #prep_python_virtenv}

 You can package Python dependencies by using a virtual environment, `virtualenv`.
 By using the virtual environment, you can link more packages that can be installed by using [`pip`](https://packaging.python.org/tutorials/installing-packages/){: external}.

 This is the recommended approach to add additional required python packages.
-It ensures that the generated zipped action file is compatible with the Python runtime used for later execution of the action.
+It ensures that the generated compressed action file is compatible with the Python runtime used for later execution of the action.
 {: note}

 **Before you begin**